top of page

 Legion Season 1

 Noah Hawley's astral odyssey is a psychological horror masterpiece.
-He was clearly fishing from David Lynch's spot on the unified field, releasing only months before Twin Peaks: The Return.
-Aubrey Plaza's performance is transcendental.
-It's easily in the top 3 comic book shows of all time.
+He was clearly fishing from David Lynch's spot in the unified field, releasing only months before Twin Peaks: The Return.
+Aubrey Plaza is transcendental.
+It's in the top three comic shows of all time.

 Premiere: Feb 8, 2017